Graphical user interface¶

-- The ddck files are structured in a way that can be reused/modified easily to adpat to new cases.
+- The ddck files are structured in a way that they can be reused/modified easily to adpat to new cases.
 These files should be uploaded to GIT repositories if sharing/reusing is foreseen.

 - Once the simulations are done you can easily process all results including several results from parametric studies using a config file where the main processing calculations can be done.

 - The custom-made processing can be easily added.
-To fully use our processing functionality you need a working latex environment.
+To fully use our processing functionality you need a working LaTeX environment.

 - The processing functionality includes monthly and hourly calculations, files with results, and different types of automatic plots.

 - Basically all functionality can be added such that it can be activated from the config file.
 For more project specific processing it might be better to work on python level.
 You will see how to do this at the developer’s guide section.

 - Our method of processing TRNSYS simulations is based on our method to build a TRNSYS dck, so to fully use all functionalities you will need to change your own dck to have a similar structure as the one we have.
 For example the results are always stored in a temp subfolder and to do the automatic energy balance you need to provide the data with specific namings convention.
 However, still many functionalities can be theoretically done if you don’t follow our method and style, but we never checked this, so you might find issues there.

 This package is not intended to substitute your skills in TRNSYS, but if you have them it will make your life easier.
 For those that don’t know TRNSYS yet it will make the introduction easier, or at least this is our hope.